takari/team-book/07-testing.md

 ### Running a Test in Eclipse

 When using the plugin testing on a project in Eclipse with M2e, the required tooling including the Maven Development tools will be automatically installed.
-This will enable to you to run a single test by right-clicking on the test method and selecting Run As/Debug As - Maven Junit Test.
+This will enable to you to e.g., run a single test by right-clicking on the test method or class and selecting Run As/Debug As - Maven Junit Test.

+The following figure shows a sample test with multiple invocations for different Maven version after a successful run within Eclipse.

+Insert 18333fig0701.png
+Figure 7-1.
+Maven plugin unit testing view in Eclipse